sharktacos/OpenColorIO-configs/docs/Nuke.md

 - **ACEScg** linear.
 The color space for CG renders, and also the working space in Nuke.
 - **ACEScc** and **ACEScct** - log space.
 In short these are two flavors of log that a colorist may prefer.
 ACEScc allows very precise control over deep shadows but can also be difficult to work with when not using the Log style grading tools.
 ACEScct is a more recent working space that compresses shadows similar to familiar camera log curves and which may be easier to grade.

-It's good practice to apend the color space to the end of the file name for clarity: ````name_ap0.exr, name_cg.exr, name_cct.mov````.
+It's good practice to append the color space to the end of the file name for clarity: ````name_ap0.exr, name_cg.exr, name_cct.mov````.
 VFX would deliver the footage back to the client in the same color space it was ingested i.e. the color space on the Read and Write node should be the same so it is a no-op in and out.

 Check out the [pipeline](pipeline.md) doc for more details.

 ## Display Transforms

 Nuke traditionally has three display transforms: sRGB, Rec.709, and BT.1886.
 There is often confusion regarding these.
-Many people think of Rec.709 as an aethetic preference, that is, they "like the look of it.
+Many people think of Rec.709 as an aesthetic preference, that is, they "like the look of it.
 It's important to understand that these refer to the type of display you are viewing.
 If you are working on an sRGB computer monitor then you set the  Display Transform to sRGB.
 If you are working on an HDTV you would set the Display Transform to Rec.709 which is the standard that HDTVs are calibrated to.
-The "rec" is short for "recomendation."
+The "rec" is short for *recommendation*.

 The aim here is that when the same image is viewed side by side on a computer monitor (sRGB) and a HDTV (Rec.709) they will look the same.
 Rec.709 is the specification for HDTV and sRGB is the specification for a standard computer monitor.
 So the display transform is asking “What are you displaying this on?”
 Simply put, we have